This past Saturday, I was given the opportunity to speak at the Autism Society of East Tennessee’s Autism Educational

 In most cases, meltdowns are not goal driven.
 A meltdown does not usually occur just because the kid wants the chocolate bar in the checkout lane – unless they expected to get it prior or it was promised.
 And if they do, that may be a sign that something else is going on.
 You’ll often find that it’s not the chocolate bar that caused the meltdown, but that the candy was simply the final straw.
 I’ll go more into depth with that later.
 Meltdowns also can occur with or without an audience, because it’s not seeking a goal- it’s a sign of distress.

 The same applies for teens and adults who are autistic as well.
 There may be different situations from homework or playgrounds, such as relationship problems or stress.
 It’s important to remember meltdowns happen at all ages.
 It’s not just a “kid” thing.
 It’s an in-built autistic response to distress and trauma.

 Remember that meltdowns are different for each person.

 Meltdowns can be presented in different ways.
-Some autistic people have more outward meltdowns, which may look like throwing things, hitting ourselves, biting others, etc. I’ve had my share of ducking to avoid objects being thrown, but always remember that it’s not necessarily personal.
+Some autistic people have more outward meltdowns, which may look like throwing things, hitting, biting, etc. I’ve had my share of ducking to avoid objects being thrown, but always remember that it’s not necessarily personal.
 The individual needs you to be calm, not angry.
 Individuals may also “lose their words” or become nonspeaking during this time, which is important to note.